5-HT3 antagonist: Available agents

-Alosetron and cilansetron—the latter was developed by Solvay but never approved by the FDA —are not antiemetics; instead, they are indicated in the treatment of a subset of irritable bowel syndrome where diarrhea is the dominant symptom.
+Alosetron and cilansetron—the latter was developed by Solvay but never approved by the FDA—are not antiemetics; instead, they are indicated in the treatment of a subset of irritable bowel syndrome where diarrhea is the dominant symptom.
 Alosetron was withdrawn from the U.S. market in 2000 due to unacceptably frequent severe side effects, including ischemic colitis, and is only available through a restrictive program to patients who meet certain requirements.

 Certain prokinetic drugs such as cisapride, renzapride and metoclopramide, although not 5-HT_{3} antagonists proper, possess some weak antagonist effect at the 5-HT_{3} receptor.
 Galanolactone, a diterpenoid found in ginger, is a 5-HT_{3} antagonist and is believed to at least partially mediate the anti-emetic activity of this plant.
 Mirtazapine is a tetracyclic antidepressant with 5-HT_{2} and 5-HT_{3} antagonist effects that also possesses strong anti-emetic properties, however it is also very sedating.
-Studies show that Mirtazapine is as equally effective in treating chemotherapy-related nausea and vomiting as standard treatments; it is also cheaper and has fewer side effects than typical anti-emetics, and its antidepressant qualities may be an added benefit for cancer populations.
+Studies show that mirtazapine is as equally effective in treating chemotherapy-related nausea and vomiting as standard treatments; it is also cheaper and has fewer side effects than typical anti-emetics, and its antidepressant qualities may be an added benefit for cancer populations.
 Mirtazapine has also been used in the treatment of the motility disorder gastroparesis due to its anti-emetic effects.
 Olanzapine, an atypical antipsychotic with anti-emetic properties similar to those of mirtazapine, also shows promise in treating chemotherapy-induced nausea and vomiting.

 Adverse effects

 There are few side effects related to the use of 5-HT_{3} antagonists; the most common are constipation or diarrhea, headache, and dizziness.
-Unlike antihistamines with antiemetic properties such as cyclizine, 5-HT_{3} antagonists do not produce sedation, nor do they cause extrapyramidal effects, as phenothiazines (such as prochlorperazine) sometimes do.
+Unlike antihistamines with antiemetic properties such as cyclizine, 5-HT_{3} antagonists do not produce sedation, nor do they cause extrapyramidal effects, as phenothiazines (e.g., prochlorperazine) sometimes do.

 All 5-HT_{3} antagonists have been associated with asymptomatic electrocardiogram changes, such as prolongation of the PT and QTc intervals and certain arrhythmias.
 The clinical significance of these side effects is unknown.